giannamonti/giannamonti.github.io/_pages/tesi.md

 ---
-permalink: /tesi/
+permalink: /theses/
-title: "Tesi (in italian)"
+title: "Theses"
-excerpt: "Tesi (in italian)"
+excerpt: "Theses"
 author_profile: true
 ---

-Le tesi proposte agli studenti dei corsi di laurea in Scienze Statistiche ed Economiche e in Data Science riguardano principalmente i seguenti ambiti di ricerca:
+The theses proposed to students enrolled in the degree programs in Statistical and Economic Sciences and in Data Science mainly focus on the following research areas:

-- Metodi statistici per dati genomici
+- Statistical methods for genomic data
-- Metodi statistici per dati composizionali
+- Statistical methods for compositional data
-- Modelli statistici per il rischio ecotossicologico
+- Statistical models for ecotoxicological risk

-Per maggiori informazioni, non esitate a contattarmi.
+For further information, please do not hesitate to contact me.